Documentation Index

 - API Key: Enter your

-rk_... key.
-The CLI validates the prefix.
+rk_...key.
+The CLI validates the prefix. - Environment: Select

-Credentials are saved to ~/.relaycore/config.json.
+~/.relaycore/config.json.
 This file is read by other CLI commands to authenticate requests.

 auth status